NormVg/AutoCaptionGenAI/README.md

 ```

 ## To-Do / Future Enhancements
-- **Support for multiple languages** in the same video for multilingual content.
 - **Parallel processing** of audio chunks to improve performance.
 - **Error handling** for cases when speech recognition or translation fails.
 - Add more translation services for greater flexibility.